Converters and Traders use only 1 time step to both get the input and execute the command.

 Converters transmute one or more Resources into another.

 Converters are designed to model things like factories that turn raw materials into finished products.
-In League of Legends, for example, you would use a Converter to forge a Hextechs Key out of 3 Hextech key fragments.
+In League of Legends, for example, you would use a Converter to forge a Hextech Key out of 3 Hextech key fragments.

-In the example diagram below, the Converter will automatically pull 3 Resources every time step from the Key Fragments Pool, and forge them into a Hextech Key.
-When there won't be enough Key Fragments (3) to forge a key, the Converter will continue to pull Resources (emphasised by the blinking Resource Connection), but it will only succeed when the Pool will once more contain at least 3 Key Fragments.
+In the example diagram below, the Converter will automatically pull 3 Resources every time step from the Key Fragments Pool, and forge them into a Key.
+When there won't be enough Key Fragments (3) to forge a Key, the Converter will continue to pull Resources (emphasised by the blinking Resource Connection), but it will only succeed when the Pool will once more contain at least 3 Key Fragments.

 Converters act exactly as a Drain that triggers a Source, consuming one Resource to produce another.
+However, the Converter Node executes the conversion in ONE time step, as opposed to the equivalent construct, which requires 1 time step for each Node to execute its job.
+See example below.

 Traders are Nodes that cause Resources to change ownership when fired: two players could use a Trader to exchange Resources.